-Valley Community School Merced, MCOE Special Education, and Floyd Schelby School were identified for Comprehensive Support and Improvement (CSI) because of a graduation rate below 67% or for Low Performance.
+Floyd Schelby School was identified for Comprehensive Support and Improvement (CSI) for Low Performance.
 Meaningful involvement of parents, students, certificated and classified staff and other stakeholders was critical to the development of the CSI plan.
 The CSI involvement and review process was aligned with the school's LCAP, LCAP Addendum, WASC, and School Plan for Student Achievement (SPSA) for a system-wide program to address the strengths and needs of the school and LEA.